Rating Analysis (Stars)

 If you’re looking at the incremental tab, we show data for the entire timeframe you selected in the page’s filter settings.
 For example, if you choose September 1st – September 7th, you’ll see the number and average of ratings left from September 1st to September 7th.

-• Average new rating – the average of the ratings given during the timeframe selected in the filters section.
-This is related only to positive new ratings for the selected period (if "show negative values" is toggled, the average will remain the same).
+• Total displayed rating – the average of the ratings given during the timeframe selected in the filters section.

-• Overall star breakdown – the distribution of total ratings for the selected timeframe, displayed as a percentage and absolute value.
+• Total displayed rating breakdown – the distribution of new ratings for the selected timeframe, displayed as a percentage and absolute value.
 This section breaks down ratings by stars so that you can evaluate the portion of 5, 4, 3, 2, and 1-star ratings.

 Star Distribution